davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 ``--until DATE``
   Only show statistics for commits older than a specific date.
 See ``--since`` for the format of ``DATE``.

+``-e EXTENSIONS`` ``--extensions EXTENSIONS``
+  A comma separated list of file extensions to include when computing statistics.
+The default extensions used are: ``java, c, cc, cpp, h, hh, hpp, py, glsl, rb, js, sql, cif, tooldef``.

+  For more information, see the :ref:`supported languages table
+  <languages_table>` below.

+  Specifying a single ``*`` asterisk character includes files with no extension.
+  Specifying two consecutive ``**`` asterisk characters includes all files regardless of extension.

 Exclusion patterns